johnpaulett/django-monit/README.rst

 can do.

-My goal currently is to create a tool for making Monit data easily accessible from a Django project, rather than
+My goal currently is to create a tool for making Monit data easily accessible from a Django project, rather than acting as a replacement for M/Monit.

-django-monit has been tested on the Django 1.2 RC using Monit 5.0.3 provided as a Ubuntu 9.10 package.
+django-monit has been tested on the Django 1.2 trunk using Monit 5.0.3 provided as a Ubuntu 9.10 package.

 .. _Monit: http://mmonit.com/monit/